OscarDS/pymemdyn/templates/README.md

 LOGS:
 -----
+    - log.log                       # log of the PyMemDyn run

 In the "logs" subfolder, you will find the log files of mdrun:
-    - eq_{force_constant}.log       # log of stages with restrained heavy atoms of the receptor
+    - eq_{force_constant}.log       # log of stages with restrained heavy atoms of the target
-    - eqCA.log                      # log of the stage with restrained C-alfa atoms of the receptor
+    - md_eqCA.log                   # log of the stage with restrained C-alpha atoms of the target
+    - md_eqBW.log                   # log of the stage with distance restrained BW pairs of the target

 **NOTE ON GROMACS METHODS**
 To integrate  the equations of  motion we have selected  the leap-frog